Understanding the Garden of Eden and the Fall from an Old Earth Preterist Perspective: Summary and Highlights

 Understanding the Garden of Eden and the Fall from an Old Earth Perspective: Though Not the Very First Man Ever, Adam was the First Man at the Creation of a Then New Heaven and Earth.
 Having been cast from the Eden of Heaven to Earth like the King of Tyre in Ezekiel 28, Adam Inaugurated a New Age of Spiritual Death.
 This Age came to a close at the Resurrection of the Saints to Heaven at the End of the Age.
 The Resurrection at the End represents a Kind of Return to the Eden of Heaven.

-Though not the first man ever, Adam was the first man of a then new heaven and earth who was also presumably the one who first marked the spiritual death of his descendants in Sheol at the start of that age.
+Though not the first man ever, Adam was the patriarch man of a then new heaven and earth who was also presumably the one who first marked the spiritual death of his descendants in Sheol at the start of that age.
 In the age inaugurated by Adam’s fall from heaven all of Adam’s human descendants also experienced even deeper spiritual death or separation from God in Sheol after physical death.

 From the vantage point of the earth’s surface, heaven is said to be up (2 Kings 2:1, Psalm 14:2, Lamentations 3:41, Matthew 28:2, Luke 24:51 and Acts 1:9-11) and Sheol, Hades or the Abyss are said to be down (Numbers 16:31, Ezekiel 26:20, Luke 16:23 and 2 Peter 2:4).
 Whether or not this cosmology is literally true is impossible to know.
-Perhaps heaven is above the earth but it exists in another dimension and Sheol, Hades or the Abyss is below the earth in another dimension?
+Perhaps heaven is above the earth but it exists in another dimension and Sheol, Hades or the Abyss are below the earth in another dimension?
 Regardless of whether or not this is literally true, what this cosmology implies is a notion of degrees of separation from God.
-The Bible repeatedly teaches that God is in heaven (1 Kings 22:19; Psalm 14:4; 103:19; 115:3, Isaiah 63:15; 66:1; Daniel 7:9-14; Matthew 5:34; 6:9; 23:22; Acts 7:49; Hebrews 8:1; Revelation 4:1-6).
+The Bible repeatedly teaches that God is in heaven (1 Kings 22:19; Psalm 14:4; 103:19; 115:3; Isaiah 63:15; 66:1; Daniel 7:9-14; Matthew 5:34; 6:9; 23:22; Acts 7:49; Hebrews 8:1; Revelation 4:1-6).
 To be in heaven where God exists in the “flesh” so to speak is to truly and literally be in God’s presence.
 To be in God’s presence in heaven is to be truly alive.
 Therefore, to be on earth is to be a degree separated from God in heaven: “[A]s long as we are at home in the body we are away from the Lord (2 Corinthians 5:6).”
 And if being on earth is a unit of separation from God, then to be in Sheol below is, of course, another unit of separation from God.

 Job 15:14-16 sheds some light on this idea of separation from God: “What are mortals, that they could be pure, or those born of woman, that they could be righteous?
 If God places no trust in his holy ones, if even the heavens are not pure in his eyes, how much less mortals, who are vile and corrupt, who drink up evil like water!”
 According to Job 15:14-16 even the angels of heaven are capable of sin.
 This is why angels are sometimes cast out of heaven as is the case in Ezekiel 28 and Revelation 12.
 When angels sin, they are then said to be cast from heaven to earth (Ezekiel 28:17, Revelation 12:9).
 To be cast from heaven to earth is one unit or degree of separation from God.
 This is a form of death (separation from God) because sin and death are inextricably linked: “For the wages of sin is death” (Romans 6:23).